Are you trying to double the visits to your hotel's website? SEO, or Search Engine Optimization, will play a key role in

 Of course, there are dozens of mainstream networks out there, so how do you decide which one your hotel should focus on?
 Trying to be active on all of them will only cause your hotel staff to stretch itself too thin.

-Even if you had all of your hotel managers (or just the one, as the case may be) trying to keep up, you’d never find enough content to be on every single network at once.
-That’s why you should pick 2-3 and focus on populating your pages with enticing, informative content that people actually want to read.
+Even if you had all of your hotel managers (or just the one, as the case may be) trying to keep up, you'd never find enough content to be on every single network at once.
+That's why you should pick 2-3 and focus on populating your pages with enticing, informative content that people want to read.

-Make sure these posts are informative and align with what your customers and potential guests are actually interested in.
-Competitor research will definitely be critical to stopping you from wasting precious time.
+Make sure these posts are informative and align with what your customers and potential guests are interested in.
+Competitor research will be critical to stopping you from wasting precious time.

 #4 Educate Through Content Marketing

 Content marketing is one of the most underrated marketing methods in the hotel industry by far.
-To put it simply, content marketing is the practice of using content (whether it's video, articles, or something else) to inform clients.
+To put it, content marketing is the practice of using content (whether it's video, articles, or something else) to inform clients.

-You may be informing them about your hotel's history or your modern amenities, but it will likely be on a more broader scale where you are talking about the points-of-interest around the hotel and the area in general.
+You may be informing them about your hotel's history or your modern amenities.
+Still, it will likely be on a broader scale where you are talking about the points-of-interest around the hotel and the area in general.

 This content is meant to inform and entice those who may be interested in staying at your hotel.
 At the same time, this content builds authority by showing them that your hotel cares about guests' interests and comfort.

 Your content marketing can be taken to the next level with Google My Business posts, a backlink strategy, and some basic keyword research.
 Even merely posting the articles on your hotel's blog and linking to them from your social media profiles can have a positive impact on your site's growth.